nass-ai/nass-ai/README.md

 ```

 ### Running on Colab
-You can replicate the project (using our default settings) using the colab notebook here.
+You can replicate the project (train and predict using our default settings) using the colab notebook here.

 ### Training your own models

-* The models are trained on the [NASS]() data crawl (Last update was on)
+* The models are trained on the [NASS]() data crawl (Last update was on [insert date])

 * To start data preprocessing, go to the top-level directory and run:
 ```python nass_ai preprocess --data [data_path]``` where: